couchbaselabs/dcp-documentation/transport-spec.md

 * **VBucket UUID** - A unique identifier that is generated that is assigned to each VBucket.
 This number is generated on an unclean shutdown or when a Vbucket becomes active.
-* **High Seqno** - The high sequence number at the time that the VBucket UUID was generated.
+* **Snapshot Start Seqno** - 0 by default, in case it is a retry because the stream request didn't return all expected results, use the start sequence of the last partial snapshot that was received.
+* **Snapshot End Seqno** - 0 by default, in case it is a retry because the stream request didn't return all expected results, use the end sequence of the last partial snapshot that was received.

-Set VBucket UUID and start sequence number to 0 to perform a full backfill from the "current" vbucket UUID.
+Set VBucket UUID to 0 to perform a full backfill from the "current" vbucket UUID.
 This may be thought of as a special case where the consumer don't have any data at all (to eliminate the need of requesting the failover log first).

 The response:
 * Must not have extras